dod-zh/web/content/event/location.md

 ---
 title: "Location"
-description: "DevOpsDays Switzerland 2025 venue and travel information"
+description: "DevOpsDays Zurich 2025 venue and travel information"
 ---

 # Location

-DevOpsDays Switzerland 2025 will be held at the Swiss Tech Convention Center in Lausanne.
+DevOpsDays Zurich 2025 will be held at the Swiss Tech Convention Center in Lausanne.

 ## Venue